A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Introduction

-The GSI model's impact increases considerably with gas rarefaction, and it is a primary mechanism that governs aerodynamic forces and heat transmission during hypersonic flight.
-Therefore, it is crucial to select the right model to calculate hypersonic rarefied flows \cite{santos2004dsmc}.
-The initial and most basic explanation of the GSI model, which consists of the incidence and reflection processes, was provided by Maxwell as early as 1859 \cite{bird1994molecular,kennard1938kinetic}.
-Maxwell established two classical reflection models, namely the specular reflection model and the diffuse reflection model.
-The two models are the result of a gas molecule colliding with a perfectly reflecting or a completely accommodating solid surface, respectively \cite{jin2020effects}.
-In the diffuse reflection model, the gas molecules are adsorbed close to the wall for a considerable amount of time, thus completely erasing any memory of the encounter.
-These molecules are then uniformly re-emitted to the half-space above the wall at all angles after being desorbed.
-Based on the macroscopic properties of the solid surface (density, velocity, and temperature), the reflected velocity follows the Maxwell distribution.
-In the specular reflection model, a gas molecule that directly collides with a wall without being absorbed is reflected like a completely elastic sphere.
-The normal velocity component is reversible, but the tangential velocity component does not change, and the reflection angle is the same as the incidence angle.
-The diffuse reflection model is frequently used in natural settings.
-The time it takes for gas molecules to be adsorbed by the surface, particularly for continuum flows, is typically substantially longer than that for rarefied gas flows or smooth surface flows.
-Diffuse or specular reflection models should not be used exclusively in situations when the adsorption time is neither very long nor very short.
-By using the accommodation coefficient $\sigma$, Maxwell \cite{maxwell1879vii} integrated the diffuse reflection model and the specular reflection model: the incident molecules with a proportion of $\sigma$ reflect diffusely, while the remaining molecules reflect specularly \cite{santos2004dsmc,jin2020effects}.
-Due to this interaction, the Maxwell model is a single-parameter model that cannot describe the transport of momentum and energy simultaneously.
-Also, the model is difficult to determine since the fraction of diffuse reflection molecules is an empirical metric that highly depends on numerous physical variables of gas and surface \cite{cao2009molecular}.
+In terms of the GSI model, which serves as a wall boundary, it has a significant influence on aerodynamic forces and heat transfer, with its impact generally intensifying as gas rarefaction increases.
+Therefore, choosing a suitable GSI model is essential for accurately predicting hypersonic rarefied flows \cite{santos2004dsmc}.
+The first and fundamental explanation of the GSI model, encompassing the incidence and reflection processes, was proposed by Maxwell \cite{bird1994molecular,kennard1938kinetic}.
+He introduced two classical reflection models: the specular reflection model and the diffuse reflection model.
+These models represent scenarios where a gas molecule collides with either a perfectly reflecting or a fully accommodating solid surface \cite{jin2020effects}.
+In the diffuse reflection model, gas molecules that are adsorbed near the wall are uniformly re-emitted into the half-space following a Maxwellian distribution upon desorption.
+In the specular reflection model, when a gas molecule collides directly with a wall without being absorbed, it rebounds much like a perfectly elastic ball.
+The velocity component normal to the wall can be reversed, but the component parallel to the wall remains unchanged.
+The reflection angle mirrors the incidence angle.
+The diffuse reflection model is commonly applied in natural scenarios.
+The duration for gas molecules to be adsorbed by the surface, especially in continuum flows, is typically much longer than in rarefied gas flows or flows over smooth surfaces.
+It's important to note that either diffuse or specular reflection models should not be exclusively employed in situations where the adsorption time is neither very long nor very short.
+Maxwell combined the diffuse and specular reflection models by introducing the accommodation coefficient (AC) $\sigma$ \cite{maxwell1879vii}.
+In this model, a fraction ($\sigma$) of incident molecules reflects diffusely, while the rest reflect specularly \cite{santos2004dsmc,jin2020effects}.
+However, the Maxwell model, with its single parameter, struggles to accurately describe both momentum and energy transport simultaneously.
+Determining the AC $\sigma$ is also challenging, as the fraction of molecules undergoing diffuse reflection depends on various physical variables of the gas and surface \cite{cao2009molecular}.
 Cercignani and Lampis \cite{cercignani1971kinetic} developed a phenomenological model (CL model) to characterize the GSI in accordance with the reciprocal law, where two parameters pertaining to the tangential momentum and normal energy transport were incorporated.
 Later, Lord \cite{lord1991some,lord1995some} expanded and updated the CL model (known as the CLL model in the DSMC), making it a popular tool for theoretical and computational studies of rarefied gas flows.
-The CLL model improves the reflected gas molecule velocity distributions and is highly consistent with the lobular distribution, but it is not consistent with the findings of experiments using a molecular beam.
-Based on the empirical parameters, some models describe the GSI by fitting with the experimental results, among which the Nocilla model \cite{nocilla1962surface,hurlbut1968application} and the multi-flux model \cite{wadsworth2003gas} are the most typical.
+The CLL model enhances the consistency of the reflected gas molecule velocity distributions, closely resembling the lobular distribution.
+However, it does not align with experimental findings using a molecular beam.
+Some models describe GSI by fitting empirical parameters to experimental results, among which the Nocilla model \cite{nocilla1962surface, hurlbut1968application} and the multi-flux model \cite{wadsworth2003gas} are the most typical.